Last Updated on

 Strength and Conditioning…Where Does STRENGTH fit in?

 Training your maximal strength causes increased recruitment and motor control of existing muscle fibers, optimizations in your CNS (Central Nervous System), and increased productions of hormones which allow your body to better adapt to potential conditioning.
-Without getting to deep into the science of it, Strength Training does a lot of good SHIT to your body in general and a lot of it can help your general conditioning.
+Without getting too deep into the science of it, Strength Training does a lot of good SHIT to your body in general, and a lot of it can help your general conditioning Download the New Year image.

 I want to be clear here that Strength Training for Muay Thai has a specific purpose: You are not trying to compete with power-lifters here on how much weight you can lift in the gym.
 The goal if you strength train is to become as strong as possible (and depending on your goals, with minimal or NO weight gain), as quickly as possible, all to improve your strength and explosive strength for Muay Thai WITHOUT negatively impacting your current Muay Thai training!